Towards Weakly Supervised Text-to-Audio Grounding: Experimental Setup

 \subsection{Evaluation Metrics}

 \paragraph*{\textbf{PSDS}} Following previous practices~\cite{xu2021text,tang2021query}, polyphonic sound detection score (PSDS)~\cite{bilen2020framework} is used for evaluation.
-It is the area under the PSD-ROC curve, which measures the relationship between the true positive rate (TPR) and the false positive rate (FPR):
+It is the area under the PSD-ROC curve, which measures the relationship between the true positive rate (TPR) and the false positive rate (FPR).
 Since the ground truth class of each phrase is unavailable, cross trigger is not considered here.
-We set $\rho_\text{DTC} = \rho_\text{GTC} = 0.5$, meaning that an output segment will be determined as correct detection if its overlap ratio with the ground truth segment is over 0.5.
+We set $\rho_\text{DTC} = \rho_\text{GTC} = 0.5$, meaning that an output segment will be determined as correct if its overlap ratio with the ground truth segment is over 0.5.
 However, $e_{max}$ is changed from 100 to 800, which is the maximum FPR value when calculating PSDS.
 In SED, FPR is calculated as the average value of each class but in TAG FPR values of all classes are summed up since the ground truth class is unavailable.
 Therefore the maximum tolerant FPR should be increased.
 PSDS is calculated using the toolkit from \cite{ebbers2022threshold}.

 \paragraph*{\textbf{Th-AUC}} In PSDS evaluation, the TPR-FPR curve is plotted by calculating detection metrics under different thresholds.
 However, we find that it does not measure the model's robustness against different thresholds since it considers only the optimal threshold for a specific FPR value to ensure the monotonicity of the PSD-ROC curve~\cite{bilen2020framework}.
 For example, in \Cref{fig:system_compare_th_auc} two systems can both perform well under appropriate thresholds so their PSDS scores are the same.
 However, system 2 performs better than system 1 under most thresholds.
-To measure the model's robustness under a large scope of thresholds, we propose the area under $\mathrm{F}_1$-threshold curve (Th-AUC, shown in \Cref{fig:th_auc}).
+To measure the model's robustness under a large scope of thresholds, we propose the area under $\mathrm{F}_1$-threshold curve (Th-AUC).
 It measures the average performance under all possible thresholds.
 A significant gap between the performance of two systems in \Cref{fig:system_compare_th_auc} is shown in terms of Th-AUC.